 When the court allocates parental responsibilities, it takes into account numerous factors, including but not limited to:

 There are two different ways in which parental responsibilities and parenting time can be allocated: through an allocation judgment from the court or through a court-approved parenting plan.
 When the parents work together to develop a mutually agreed upon parenting plan that is in writing, the court can approve it, turning it into a binding agreement.

 When the parents cannot agree, the court will allocate parental responsibilities, including both significant decision-making responsibilities and parenting time.
 This becomes known as an allocation judgment, and it is binding on the parties, as well.

 Contact a Chicago Family Law Attorney

 Do you have questions about parental responsibilities and parenting time under the new Illinois law?
 An experienced Chicago parenting time lawyer can assist with your case.
-Contact Arami Law Office to learn more about the services we provide to families in the Chicago area.
+Contact Arami Law to learn more about the services we provide to families in the Chicago area.

 How did we do?

 Note: Your review may be shared publicly.